T-Naveen-2308/IIITH-FMML-Assignments/README.md

-This repository is for submitting my IIITH FMML course assignments.
+This repository is for my IIITH FMML course assignments.